-4. Swiss Pralines: Pralines in the US generally refer to a sweet treat made with nuts, often pecans, boiled in sugar until it makes a brown, crisp candy.
-In Switzerland, Pralines like the Batz have a chocolate shell with a smooth, creamy chocolate and ground nut filling.
+Pralines in the US generally refer to a sweet treat made with nuts, often pecans, boiled in sugar until it makes a brown, crisp candy.
+In Switzerland, pralinés like the Batz have a chocolate shell with a smooth, creamy chocolate and ground nut filling.

 You can purchase these round chocolates in a triangular box with red and white stripes modeled after an ancient version of the canton’s flag.
 In the center of the of the box is an illustration of the coin.

 In 1850, a federal law in Switzerland effectively abolished the Batz by establishing the franc as the national currency.
 According to the Dictionnaire historique de la Suisse, the remaining coins were taken out of circulation and melted down or kept by coin collectors.
 You can see examples of these coins via the online collection of the Musée d’art et d’histoire de Neuchâtel.